Synthetic learner: model-free inference on treatments over time: The Effect of Public Health Insurance Ineligibility on Access to Medical Care

-The TennCare disenrolment program represents the largest reduction in public health insurance coverage ever experienced in the US.
-Between 2005 and 2006 approximately 170,000 individuals lost public health insurance coverage.
-Most of these individuals were childless adults, who gained public health insurance coverage approximately ten years before, in 1994, during the expansion of the Medicaid program in Tennessee.
-In this section, we study the effect of the reform over childless adults on delayed access to medical care due to medical costs.
-This population is of particular interest since most of the Affordable Care Act expansions target childless adults. \cite{tello2016effects} estimates that the TennCare disenrolment ``significantly decreased the likelihood of having health insurance between 2 and 5 percent''.
-The author estimates a non-significant increase of 1.3 percentage points on the probability of not seeing a doctor because of medical costs\footnote{The reader might refer to Panel B, Table 6 in \cite{tello2016effects}.}.
-Our analysis provides formal evidence of a significant effect of the disenrolment program on health care access, after controlling for state-level variability.
-Using the only Southern States, we estimate an average treatment effect of $1.7$ percentage points.
-We reject the sharp null hypothesis of no effect at $95\%$ level controlling for either only Southern States or for all other US states that did not experience sharp changes in their public health insurance program.
-Placebo tests in the other Southern States fail to reject the null hypothesis of interest, providing suggestive evidence of control of the nominal size\footnote{For replication of the results and a more comprehensive set of plots, the reader might visit \url{dviviano.github.io}.}.
+The TennCare dis-enrollment program represents the largest reduction in public health insurance coverage ever experienced in the US.
+Between 2005 and 2006, approximately 170,000 individuals lost public health insurance coverage.
+Most of these individuals were childless adults who gained public health insurance coverage approximately ten years before, in 1994, during the Medicaid program expansion in Tennessee.
+In this section, we study the effect of the reform over childless adults on delayed medical care access due to medical costs.
+This population is of particular interest since most of the Affordable Care Act expansions target childless adults. \cite{tello2016effects} estimates that the TennCare dis-enrollment significantly decreased the likelihood of having health insurance between 2 and 5 percent.
+The author estimates an increase of between two and three percentage points in the probability of not going to a medical center when sick.\footnote{The reader might refer to Panel C, Table 5 in \cite{tello2016effects}.} Our analysis provides supportive evidence for the claim, with positive effects ranging between one and five percentage points but with higher uncertainty in the absence of stationary.
+Details are discussed in the following lines.